LNA-DEV/Home-Page/content/posts/home-server/truenas-scale/index.en.md

 <!-- Footnotes -->

 [^alwaysRunning]: I thought about a couple of solutions that do not require the system to run all the time, but those are mostly hacks and not real solutions for me.
 For example, you could shut down the server overnight or wake it up using wake on LAN, but this is not a great fit for me.
 [^iXsystems]: For those who are interested, iXsystems is a company based in the US and therefore a bit suboptimal because they are liable to US law, which is not ideal.
 But as I see it, they are not affected negatively at the moment.
+[^apps]: There are many apps I want to talk about.
+Examples are: Nextcloud, Jellyfin and Home Assistant.
+But I will do this another time in another post.